adamrfox/rbk_nas_creds_reset/README.md

 -c | --creds : Specify cluster creds on CLI.
 This is not secure. rubrik, ..., rubrik : List rubrik clusters on the CLI.
 Use this if not using -i
 </pre>

+Note:  The script is intended to be run on either Python 2 or 3.
+The 'rubrik-cdm' package needs to be installed via pip/pip3.